Frequently Asked Questions

 HOW Many sessions will I need?

 You will receive a treatment plan during your initial visit that is based on your particular condition and your constitution.
 The benefits of acupuncture treatments are cumulative and, in most cases, weekly sessions are suggested for a few months.
 In some cases, twice weekly sessions are recommended.
 Acute conditions can often be resolved quite quickly, while more chronic conditions may require a longer treatment prescription.
 For example, if you woke up with neck pain this morning, you will most likely find relief after one or two sessions.
-However, if you’ve had back pain for five years, then you can expect a longer course of treatment.
+However, if you’ve been struggling with a certain condition for five years, then you can expect a longer course of treatment.

 Patients who are consistent with acupuncture and follow through on assigned homework (diet and lifestyle modifications, supplement and herb prescriptions) tend to heal more quickly.